Skip to content

 Boolean Pro Icon

-Boolean Pro is designed to act as a replacement for Blender's built-in boolean modifier with extra functionality.
-For reference here is the documentation for Blender's built-in modifier: Documentation
+Boolean Pro is designed to act as a replacement for Blender's built-in boolean modifier, and provides extra functionality.
+For reference, documentation for Blender's built-in modifier can be found here.

 Add-on

-The normalMagic Add-on includes operators to quickly set up the Boolean Pro modifier, similar the the Bool Tool add-on.
+The normalMagic Add-on includes operators to quickly set up the Boolean Pro modifier, similar to the Bool Tool add-on.

 The most powerful feature is transferring the normals automatically from boolean inputs for perfect boolean normals: